Legal

 18.4Upon termination of the Agreement, LOMA shall:

-- (a)transfer full control of all domain names, DNS settings, and hosting accounts to the Client or the Client's nominated representative within fourteen (14) days;
+• (a)transfer full control of all domain names, DNS settings, and hosting accounts to the Client or the Client's nominated representative within thirty (30) days;

 18.5LOMA shall not hold domain names, hosting accounts, or any Client digital assets as leverage for the payment of outstanding Fees.
 LOMA's remedies for non-payment are limited to those set out in Clause 4 and Clause 11 of these General T&Cs.